 The 5 Healthiest Nuts You Can Eat

 Most of the world’s almonds come from California, and interestingly, they hail from the peach family.
 They’ve been around since Biblical times and have been touted as one of the healthiest nuts (and foods in general) for nearly as long.
 And with good reason.
 The Journal of Nutrition published research showing reduction in body weight, abdominal fat, and blood pressure in obese individuals after eating 15 percent of their calories from almonds for 12 weeks.
 Additionally, a 2017 study done in India showed better glucose control, improved levels of triglycerides and cholesterol, and reduced waist size in adults with diabetes eating almonds for just three weeks.
 Almonds are also great sources of vitamin E, calcium, magnesium, and folate.
-Snack on them as is, or get their benefits though almond butter, almond flour, and almond milk.
+Snack on them as is, or get the health benefits of almonds through almond butter, almond flour, and almond milk.

 Americans consume an estimated 45,000 tons of pistachios each year, the majority of which come from Iran.
 A study published in Metabolism showed significant improvement in cholesterol and triglycerides in diabetic adults who ate pistachios every day for a month.
 Another group of researchers found that eating pistachios for four months improved blood sugar control in adults with pre-diabetes.
 Pistachios contain resveratrol, an antioxidant associated with better glucose levels in people with diabetes.
 As reported in Diabetes Care, the people with pre-diabetes had improved insulin resistance and inflammatory markers as well.
 The anti-inflammatory benefits may come from pistachios’ phytochemicals, such as phenols, proanthocyanidins, and flavonoids.
-Here are 15 more of the healthiest foods people with diabetes can eat.
+Here are 15 more of the healthiest foods for people with diabetes.